linkev/Dell-Optiplex-7050-Micro-Hackintosh/BIOS.md

 - **HyperThread control** - Enabled

 ## Power Management
-- **AC Recovery** - I keep this enabled, so the computer starts again in case of power loss
+- **AC Recovery** - I keep this enabled, so the computer starts again in case of power loss, totally up to you
 - **Auto On Time** - Left as default
 - **Deep Sleep Control** - Disabled
 - **USB Wake Support** - This is unticked